 My vegetarian meals were pre-booked on the flight.
 On the Goa-Sharjah flight, I got two Masala Dosas with chutney & a cup of tea.
 There was no water provided, although it was available to buy.
 On my Sharjah-Goa flight, I got vegetarian Biryani and the portion was quite large.
 I managed to finish only half of it.
 Biryani came with a bottle of water.
 My personal opinion is that water should be provided to passengers.
 Probably comes from my Indian sensibilities.

 The staff was quite professional yet friendly.
 No, they had no idea that I would be writing this review, so I was treated like any other passenger – which is how I like it.

 Everything in the flight went smoothly.

-The immigration queues at Sharjah Airport were long and I had to stand in a queue almost for an hour.
-Surprisingly, Sharjah airport had no free wi-fi connectivity for passengers.
-At the departure terminal, it was available for 25 AED for half an hour, but at arrival, I did not see any such possibility.
-Sharjah airport is one of the simpler airports I have seen through a lot of things are automated like an automated immigration departure – all you have to do is a Retina Scan.
+The immigration queues at the airport were long and I had to stand in a queue almost for an hour.
+Surprisingly, the airport had no free wi-fi connectivity for passengers.
+At the departure terminal, it was available for 25 AED for half an hour.
+But at arrival, I did not see any such possibility.
+This airport is one of the simpler airports I have seen through a lot of things are automated like an automated immigration departure – all you have to do is a Retina Scan.

-Overall, besides my joy of direct connectivity, my experience of flying with Air Arabia was pleasant.
+Overall, besides my joy of direct connectivity, my experience of flying with the airline was pleasant.

 Recommend you read following related travel blogs.